 The top consideration among all students to help them manage their living costs is to look for part-time work/increase their working hours (53%).

-The second top consideration varies among upcoming degree subgroups, for those in undergrad, it’s asking for family/friend support (30%).
-Those in postgrad taught will be more likely to be looking into university or higher education hardship funding/ support (34%).
-Those in postgrad research would be the most likely group to be changing the way they study (35%).
+The second top consideration varies among upcoming degree subgroups, for those in undergraduate, it’s asking for family/friend support (30%).
+Those in postgraduate taught will be more likely to be looking into university or higher education hardship funding/ support (34%).
+Those in postgraduate research would be the most likely group to be changing the way they study (35%).

 Q15.
 How informed do you feel about the following funding options that are available for those needing additional support?
 Base: All respondents (n = 1051)